Table of Contents

 Fan Size | 120 Millimeters |

-This power supply has an 80 PLUS Bronze rating certification, meaning it has an efficiency level ranging 82% to 85%; which is satisfactory if you don’t plan on using your PC for too many hours and on a daily basis.
+This power supply has an 80 PLUS Bronze rating certification, meaning it has an efficiency level ranging from 82% to 85%; which is satisfactory if you don’t plan on using your PC for too many hours and on a daily basis.

 Despite its lower price tag, the Watt 750 has a single +12V rail that can output its full 750 W (54.1 amps) potential, which means you don’t need to worry about having enough power supplied to your CPU or GPU.